kusakawazeusu/import-sort-style-module-scoped/README.md

 # import-sort-style-module

-A style for [import-sort](https://github.com/renke/import-sort) that is focused on modules but with scope support.
+A style for [import-sort](https://github.com/renke/import-sort) that designed for react projects.

 ```js
 // Absolute modules with side effects (not sorted because order may matter)